 MedCure connects people wanting to donate their bodies to science – whole body donors – with the physicians and anatomical researchers who are uncovering tomorrow’s medical breakthroughs.

 Advancing the Science of Medicine with a Priceless, No Cost Option

-We are constantly overwhelmed by the incredible generosity and selflessness of our donors.
-MedCure honors their gifts by covering, upon acceptance, all expenses related to the donation process.
-These costs include transportation from the place of passing, cremation, and a certified copy of the death certificate, as well as the return of cremated remains to the family or a scattering of the ashes at sea.
-By request, we can provide a family letter that shares more detailed information on how you or your loved one contributed to medical science.
+MedCure honors our donors by covering all expenses related to the donation process, including transportation, cremation, and a certified copy of the death certificate.
+We can accommodate the family’s wishes for the disposition of cremated remains, whether returned to them or placed in an ossuary.
+By request, we can also provide a family letter that shares information on how the donor contributed to medical science.

 Connect with Us

 Donation Coordinators are available 24 hours a day to answer your questions and assist you with the donation process.
 Whether you are registering your future intent to be a body donor, you are currently receiving hospice care, or if your loved one has already passed, we can guide you through every step.